 Treatment for Myopic Maculoschisis

 If treatment is chosen, this consists of a vitrectomy that is the same as that for epiretinal membrane.
 The surgery involves the removal of vitreous gel and the peeling of the epiretinal membrane and inner limiting membrane.
-The duration of the surgery is usually 20 to 30 minutes, with the recovery time varying from between three to six months.
+The duration of the surgery when performed by Dr. Chauhan in Melbourne is usually 20 to 30 minutes, with the recovery time varying from between three to six months.
 Potential risks of the operation include a less than 1 in 1000 chance of blindness, a less than 1 in 200 lifetime risk of retinal detachment, and a 1 in 50 chance of experiencing reduced vision.

 After the surgery, it’s normal to experience some surface irritation initially, but the operated eye should not be painful.
 To avoid post-op complications, air travel must be avoided in the week following the operation and a shield must be worn while sleeping to protect the eye.